Home Tutorials Training Consulting Books Company Contact us

 }

-Assuming your application starts within 5 seconds and that a part which contains the following is visible, you would receive this event via the following code:
+Assuming your application starts within 5 seconds and a part containing the following code is visible, you would receive this event via the following code:

 @Inject